AutoMachine0/Auto-GNAS/autognas/model/evaluator_function/README.md

-## evaluator function user-defined specification
+## Evaluator Function user-defined specification

 - Users only need to define their own evaluator function according to the following template in the **user-defined area** , and then put the user-defined script into this path: **autognas/model/evaluator_function**. the Auto-GNAS will automatically load it.